kamathanirudh/manim-studio-monorepo/README.md

 ## 🎯 Overview

-This project is compeletely inspired by the YT channel 3Blue1Brown who use this style of animation using the **Manim** library in python.
+This project is inspired by the YT channel 3Blue1Brown who use this style of animation using the **Manim** library in python.
 Here we bridge the gap so the user does not have to write a single line of code, the LLM does it for them!!

 **Manim Studio** is a full-stack web application that generates animations using AI.
 Users can describe mathematical concepts or 2D animation designs in natural language, and the system automatically creates professional-quality animations using the Manim library.
 This project demonstrates advanced full-stack development skills, AI integration, and visualization capabilities.